Magzlar/Magzlar/README.md

 💻 I enjoy using Python to streamline data extraction, cleaning, and analysis, as well as creating effective visualizations.
 I'm also interested in exploring Python's applications for IoT.
 Take a look at some [examples](https://github.com/Magzlar/Examples) of my work!

+:alarm_clock: Check out my [website](https://cbd-novel-food-tracker.onrender.com/) for a dashboard that tracks the progress of cannabidiol novel food applcations to the FSA in real-time (webiste might be a bit slow to load as spins down with inactivity)